Carmona, Cavite: Religion

-The majority of inhabitants are composed of Roman Catholics, Protestants and other non-denominational groups.
+The majority of inhabitants are composed of Roman Catholics, Protestants, and other non-denominational groups.

 Economy

-Cottage industries include metal works, metalcraft, footwear industries, concrete products, tricycle assembly, rattan handicrafts and bakeries.
-Manufacturing firms engaged in handicraft (bags and shoes), furniture making, business retailing, personal and business services, and food based enterprises contribute to the municipality's trade and commerce.
-Mercantile activities in the municipality are concentrated at the Poblacion area and along Governor's Drive.
-Carmona has been classified as a first class municipality since July 1996, brought about by industrialization, real estate development and commercial activities.
+Cottage industries include metal works, metalcraft, footwear industries, concrete products, tricycle assembly, rattan handicrafts, and bakeries.
+Manufacturing firms engaged in handicraft (bags and shoes), furniture making, business retailing, personal and business services, and food-based enterprises contribute to the municipality's trade and commerce.
+Mercantile activities in the municipality are concentrated in the Poblacion area and along Governor's Drive.
+Carmona has been classified as a first-class municipality since July 1996, brought about by industrialization, real estate development, and commercial activities.

 Carmona's progress accelerated after the conversion of more than 50 ha of farmlands into industrial areas in 1998.
-Garment industries, steel fabrication, microchips and semi-conductors, tool fabrication, bus assembly, bulb factories, die casting and other small and medium-scale industries currently operate in the municipality.
-These investments continue to provide local employment, generate export earnings, increase municipal revenues and serve as vehicles for technology transfer.
+Garment industries, steel fabrication, microchips and semi-conductors, tool fabrication, bus assembly, bulb factories, die casting, and other small and medium-scale industries currently operate in the municipality.
+These investments continue to provide local employment, generate export earnings, increase municipal revenues, and serve as vehicles for technology transfer.
 Foreign investments are pouring in as export-oriented industries continue to flourish.

-Employment rate: Out of a potential labor force of 24,918 (members 15 years old & above who are actively seeking for work), 98.03% are employed while 1.97% are unemployed.
-The presence of 8 industrial estates & 2 industrial compounds contribute largely to the high employment rate of the municipality.
+Employment rate: Out of a potential labor force of 24,918 (members 15 years old and older who are actively seeking work), 98.03% are employed, while 1.97% are unemployed.
+The presence of 8 industrial estates and 2 industrial compounds contributes largely to the high employment rate of the municipality.